-A wholly-owned subsidiary of ČEZ, ČEZ Zákaznické služby, s.r.o. was established in 2004.
-It provides services to retail customers, operates the sales offices and the ČEZ Group central telephone centre.
+A wholly-owned subsidiary of ČEZ, ČEZ Zákaznické služby, s.r.o., with a registered capital of CZK 20 million was established in August 2004.
+It provides services to retail customers, operates the sales offices and CEZ GROUP central call centre.
 It also provides for billing and administers the accounts of all end electricity customers.
-It began providing services on behalf of selected ČEZ Group members in 2005.